NyteshadeXT/PF2e-Core-Vault/3-Rules/Effects/Feat_Feature Effects/Effect_ Avenge in Glory.md

 Granted by [[Feats/Avenge in Glory|Avenge in Glory]]

-**Frequency** once per day

-**Access** mountain dwarf ethnicity

-**Trigger** An ally within 30 feet gains the [[Conditions/Dying|Dying]] condition.

-* * *

-You honor your ally's life, gaining temporary Hit Points equal to your level for 1 minute.
+You gain temporary Hit Points equal to your level.
 As long as you have these temporary Hit Points, you gain a +1 circumstance bonus to attack and damage rolls.

-Implemented Effects:

-*   Temporary hitpoints based on level
-*   Sets a circumstance bonus of +1 to attack and damage rolls

-*Source: Pathfinder Lost Omens: Character Guide*
+*Source: Pathfinder Lost Omens Character Guide*
 *OGL*